 The blank itself is a kind of glossy olive-brown color with some contrasting lighter wraps and a touch of trim at the butt and ferrules.
 Attached to the rod are stainless-framed SiC stripping guides and hard-chrome snake guides.
 The ferrules fit together snugly with no "tick" felt when shaking the rod.
 Overall, the craftsmanship of the rod is very pleasing with no complaints from me.
 The only thing I found wrong was a pretty healthy chip taken out of the first stripping guide's insert by one of the previous rod testers—ouch!

-In-hand, the weight of the rod feels about average.
-I never felt it to be tiring or uncomfortable fishing this stick.
+In-hand, the weight of the rod felt about average and it never made me feel fatigued or otherwise uncomfortable.
 Also in regards to comfort, I'd rate the grip above average.
 The size, feel, and shape is excellent.
 When in my hand, my thumb rests right on the decorative cork rings at the top of the grip.
-Their texture and slightly-rubbery feel makes the grip (and fighting butt) even more comfortable and pleasing to use.
+Their texture and slightly-rubbery feel makes the grip (and fighting butt) even more pleasing to use.

 Beulah did a great job with this 6-weight.
 There's plenty of fly rods on the market that get the job done well, but the Beulah does this while also giving the customer added custom touches at a modest price tag.
 While my very brief testing of the Beulah on local snook and bass is probably not what most folks will be targeting with this particular rod, the line rating and added length also make it a solid pick for fish like steelhead, big-water brown trout, or carp.
 In addition to making casting easier for the land-based angler, a longer rod like this also benefits the float tuber or kickboater by keeping false casts higher up off the water!